Adoption

 Welcoming a Second Child: How to Handle the Change

-Having a first child is one of the most difficult things you will ever have to do.
+By Lisa Pecos Having a first child is one of the most difficult things you will ever have to do.
 From the middle stages of pregnancy until those blessed later months of the first year when the baby gets less fussy and more predictable, you are put through a series of challenges that test every fiber of your being.
 So it is a wonder that anyone would make a conscious choice to complicate things further by bringing a second child into the picture.
 Yet people do it all the time.
 And yes, many aspects of having a baby are easier the second time around, but in many ways you will feel just as challenged and bewildered as you did the first time.

 Adoption from Home and Afar–Two Moms Share their Stories

 The thought of adoption can be overwhelming–where do I start?
 What are the advantages of adopting from the United States?
 From abroad?
 In the following story, two mothers open up to Breezy Mama about how their families began through adoption.
 From financial costs to the emotional pay-offs, Mindy discusses her experience adopting (“I thought she was the most beautiful baby I had ever seen!
-I got to GillespieFamOne2008hold her right away and I just “knew” she was meant to be with us”) in the United States and Lisa, an Adoption Co-Coordinator for San Diego RESOLVE , gives the details (“We knew pretty instantly he was our son.
-Adoption has completed our family, and brought More »
+I got to hold her right away and I just “knew” she was meant to be with us”) in the United States and Lisa, an Adoption Co-Coordinator for San Diego RESOLVE , gives the details (“We knew pretty instantly he was our son.
+Adoption has completed our family, and brought

 Talking About Adoption – Family Living

+by Mari Mennel-Bell Positive talk about adoption emerges from feeling good about it, from feeling that your baby came into your life as a matter of much-welcome destiny.
 Several years ago, I went out for dinner with a friend, may newly adopted infant, and my four-year-old son.
 I remember thinking proudly, “Look at me, the mother of two, and life is going so smoothly!”
 But on the cab ride home, my friend asked, “Do you know anything about the baby’s mother?”
 In a flash, my confidence crumbled; and for an endless moment, I felt like a child pretending to be something she’s really not.